Information for:

 Licensing

-New and existing daycare and after-school facilities will soon need an operating license.
-A transition period has been established for existing organizations: they can receive a temporary exemption.
+New and existing organizations providing daycare and out-of-school care require an operating license.
+A grace period has been established for existing organizations, allowing them to apply for a temporary exemption.
+New organizations must immediately meet all quality requirements.

-The application for this license on Bonaire must be submitted to the Executive Council through the OLB.
-The application contains at least:
+The application for the license on Bonaire is processed through the OLB (Public Entity Bonaire) and must be submitted in writing to the Executive Council.
+The application must include at least:

-• In case of a sole proprietorship: name, address, telephone number, proof of registration with the Chamber of Commerce not older than three months
+• If a sole proprietorship: name, address, phone number, proof of registration with the Chamber of Commerce (KvK) no older than 3 months

-• In case of a legal entity: names, addresses, dates of birth of board members, copy of articles of incorporation, proof of registration with the Chamber of Commerce not older than three months and, if applicable, a copy of the register of shares
+• If a legal entity: names, addresses, birth dates of board/director members, copy of the articles of association, proof of registration with the KvK no older than three months, and if applicable: a copy of the shareholder register

-• Proof of registration in the population register of the applicant and the employees, and a copy of the residence permit
+• Proof of registration in the population register of the applicant and employees, as well as a copy of the residence permit and/or visa

-• A Certificate of Good Conduct (Verklaring omtrent gedrag, VOG), not older than two months, of the applicant and professionals
+• A Certificate of Good Conduct (Verklaring omtrent gedrag, VOG) not older than two months for the applicant and professional staff

-• Maximum number of children and age groups per part of the day
+• Maximum number of children and age per day part

-• Maximum number of professionals per part of the day
+• Maximum number of professionals per day part

-• Safety and healthcare policy of children’s center
+• Safety and health policy for the childcare center

 • A floor plan

-If the application does not meet all requirements, the applicant has 4 weeks to submit the missing or incorrect items.
-The application process will not start before the application is complete.
+If the application does not meet all requirements, the applicant is given 4 weeks to submit the missing items.
+Only once the application is complete can the application process begin.

-The applicant receives a confirmation with information about the next steps.
-With a complete application, the Executive Council requests advice from the childcare quality committee within two weeks.
-The quality committee issues advice to the Executive Council within four weeks.
-The Executive Council then decides within two weeks.
-This period can be extended once, with a maximum of two weeks.
+The applicant will receive a written confirmation with information about the next steps.
+The Executive Council requests advice from the childcare quality committee within two weeks for a complete application.
+The quality committee will provide advice to the Executive Council within four weeks.
+The Executive Council will then make a decision within two weeks.
+This period can be extended once by a maximum of two weeks.

 Subsidy scheme

-Daycare and out-of-school care organizations in Bonaire can qualify for a cost-price reducing subsidy.
-A childcare organization can use the subsidy to reduce the parental contribution for parents and to take measures to improve the quality of childcare.
+Childcare and out-of-school care organizations on Bonaire may be eligible for a cost-price reducing subsidy.
+A childcare organization can use the subsidy to lower the parental contribution for parents and take measures to improve the quality of childcare.
+Childcare centers can submit a subsidy application to Implementation and Policy (in Dutch: Uitvoering van Beleid (UVB)).
+They are supported by the front office set up at the Public Entity Bonaire (OLB) for this purpose.

-The cost-price reducing subsidy for childcare organizations in Bonaire is a maximum of $ 536,- per child per month for daycare and a maximum of $ 482,- per child per month for out-of-school care.
+The cost-price reducing subsidy for childcare organizations on Bonaire is a maximum of $ 912,- per child per month for daycare and a maximum of $ 515,- per child per month for out-of-school care.

-The cost-price reducing subsidy for host parents in Bonaire is a maximum of $ 536,- per child per month for daycare and $ 482,- per child per month for out-of-school care.
+The cost-price reducing subsidy for host parents on Bonaire is a maximum of $ 912,- per child per month for daycare and $ 515,- per child per month for out-of-school care.

 • The parental contribution for daycare and out-of-school care should not exceed $ 100,- per month.